 - Start with the blondies.
 Beat the butter and brown sugar sugar together for a couple of minutes until well blended and the color lightens a bit.
 Work out any sugar lumps.

 - Beat in the egg, vanilla, salt, and cinnamon.
 Fold in the flour, and then the zucchini and nuts.
 Mix just until well blended, don’t over-mix.

-- Turn the batter into a greased 9x9 square baking pan.
-I line mine with parchment with long ends so I can lift it out later for neater cutting, but that's optional.
+- Turn the batter into your prepared pan.
 Smooth it out so the surface is flat.

 - Bake for about 30 minutes until a toothpick inserted in the center comes out without wet batter clinging to it.
 Don't over bake these.

 - Let cool a bit on a rack while you make the frosting.
 I like to frost these bars when they are still a little bit warm.

 - Melt the butter in a saucepan and add the sugar and cream.
 Bring the mixture up to a boil, whisking continuously.

 - When it comes to a boil, take it off the heat and whisk in the sugar until you have a thick frosting.
 It will set up quickly, so pour it over the blondies and smooth out with an offset spatula before it hardens.